Tensor Regression Networks: Introduction

 \paragraph{ Related work: } Several recent papers apply tensor decomposition to deep learning.
 One notable line of application is to re-parametrize existing layers using tensor decomposition either to speed these up or reduce the number of parameters. \citet{lebedev2014speeding} propose using CP decomposition to speed up convolutional layers.
 Similarly, \citep{tai2015convolutional} propose to use tensor decomposition to remove redundancy in convolutional layers and express these as the composition of two convolutional layers with less parameters.

-\citet{yong2015compression} take a pre-trained network and apply tensor (Tucker) decomposition on the convolutional kernel tensors and then fine-tune the resulting network. \citet{yang2016deep} propose weight sharing in multi-task learning and \citet{chen2017sharing} propose sharing residual units. \citet{novikov2015tensorizing} use the Tensor-Train (TT) format to impose low-rank tensor structure on weights of the fully-connected layers.
-However, they still retain the fully-connected layers for the output, while we present an end-to-end tensorized network architecture.
-All these contributions are orthogonal to ours and can be applied together.
+\citet{yong2015compression} take a pre-trained network and apply tensor (Tucker) decomposition on the convolutional kernel tensors and then fine-tune the resulting network. \citet{yang2016deep} propose weight sharing in multitask learning and \citet{chen2017sharing} propose sharing residual units. \citet{novikov2015tensorizing} use the Tensor-Train (TT) format to impose low-rank tensor structure on weights of the fully connected layers in order to compress them.
+However, they still retain the fully connected layers for the output.
+In addition, the reshaping to arbitrary higher orders and dimensions does not guarantee that the multilinear structure is preserved.
+By contrast, we present an end-to-end tensorized network architecture that focuses on leveraging that structure.
+Many of these contributions are orthogonal to ours and can be applied together.

 Despite the success of DNNs, many open questions remain as to why they work so well and whether they really need so many parameters.
-Tensor methods have emerged as promising tools of analysis to address these questions and to better understand the success of deep neural networks. \citet{cohen2015expressive}, for example, use tensor methods as tools of analysis to study the expressive power of CNNs, while the follow up work \citep{sharir2017expressive} focuses on the expressive power of overlapping architectures of deep learning. \citet{haeffele2015global} derive sufficient conditions for global optimality and optimization of non-convex factorization problems, including tensor factorization and deep neural network training.
+Tensor methods have emerged as promising tools of analysis to address these questions and to better understand the success of deep neural networks. \citet{cohen2015expressive}, for example, use tensor methods as tools of analysis to study the expressive power of CNNs, while the follow up work \citep{sharir2017expressive} focuses on the expressive power of overlapping architectures of deep learning. \citet{haeffele2015global} derive sufficient conditions for global optimality and optimization of non-convex factorization problems, including tensor factorization and deep neural network training. \citet{Grefenstette2011experimental} explore contraction as a composition operator for NLP.
 Other papers investigate tensor methods as tools for devising neural network learning algorithms with theoretical guarantees of convergence \citep{sedghi2016training,janzamin2015generalization,non_convexity_nn_anandkumar}.

-Several prior papers address the power of tensor regression to preserve natural multi-modal structure and learn compact predictive models \citep{guo2012tensor,rabusseau2016low,zhou2013tensor,yu2016learning}.
+Several prior papers address the power of tensor regression to preserve natural multi-modal structure and learn compact predictive models~\citep{guo2012tensor,rabusseau2016low,zhou2013tensor,yu2016learning}.
 However, these works typically rely on analytical solutions and require manipulating large tensors containing the data.
 They are usually used for small datasets or require to downsample the data or extract compact features prior to fitting the model, and do not scale to large datasets such as ImageNet.

 To our knowledge, no prior work combines tensor contraction or tensor regression with deep learning in an end-to-end trainable fashion.